 The United Kingdom is an island nation that is heavily reliant on air and ocean freight.
-It is an economy in flux, as the Brexit negotiations are about to become a reality for shippers to and from the UK.
+It is an economy in flux, as Brexit is now a reality for shippers to and from the UK.
 The rules are changing for the British economy and there is a multitude of new regulations for those doing business to manage.

 Let this guide highlight the ideas to consider and utilize when making shipping decisions in the United Kingdom.